'You have to love yourself': How a Kiwi woman lost 31kg in 10 months

 To hold herself accountable and keep herself motivated, she started a Facebook page, BloomingPositive, where she shares her successes and struggles as she sheds the weight.

-Hall says the number on the scales is actually just a side-effect of a much more powerful transformation.
+Hall said the number on the scales is actually just a side-effect of a much more powerful transformation.
 By taking control of herself, she's found a kind of happiness she never knew existed.

 "It's been incredible how making some positive changes in my life has lead to more and more positivity surrounding my life.
 I'm not just happy because I've lost weight, it's so much more than that!
 I'm happy because my entire life and being is just radiating positivity and I'm seeing more positive changes in my life every day."